All-Active HA for NGINX Plus on the Google Cloud Platform

 Modify or verify the indicated editable fields (non‑editable fields are not listed):

-- Tags – If a default tag appears in the field (for example, nginx-plus-app-1-tcp-80), click the X after its name to remove it, and type in nginx-plus-http-fw-rule.
+- Tags – If a default tag appears (for example, nginx-plus-app-1-tcp-80), click the X after its name to remove it.
+Then, type in nginx-plus-http-fw-rule.

 - External IP – Ephemeral (the default)